caleom/clr-counsel/README.md

 - I want patients to be able browse available counsellors to select one they may wish to use for treatment

+- I want patients to be able to create an account for the site quickly and easily.

 ### Existing Visitor Goals

 - have a quick log in process to create and update their diary entries to later show to their counsellors

+- have a navbar that changes based on log in status to avoid unnecessary visual clutter
 ___

 # Design Choices